Claude OAuth Provider

 Sent as an array of three text blocks:

-Only block 3 is marked for caching, matching the recent Claude Code wire shape (“boundary mode” in utils/api.ts:362-409).
+Only block 3 is marked for caching, matching the captured Claude Code CLI wire shape (“boundary mode” in utils/api.ts:362-409); scope: "global" shares the cached prefix across sessions.
+Tools carry no cache_control (the rolling last-message breakpoint caches the tools+system prefix).
 Blocks 1 and 2 must come first so the cch=00000 placeholder is the first occurrence in the serialized JSON, which is what patch_request_body looks for when computing the attestation.

 Other body fields